When you buy diamonds, think of Bucha, Ukraine envoy says

 A three-yearly review of the KP certification scheme is due next year, and reforms will be discussed at the KP's plenary meeting set for November, Jacob Thamage of Botswana, the KP's current chair, said.

-(Reporting by Helen Reid in Johannesburg, Editing by Tim Cocks and Emelia Sithole-Matarise)
+(Reporting by Helen Reid in Johannesburg, Editing by Tim Cocks, Emelia Sithole-Matarise and David Evans)

 ((Helen.Reid@thomsonreuters.com; +27 66 156 5214;))